INM-6/python-odmltables/doc/tutorial.rst

 Changing styles
 +++++++++++++++

-there are different styles you can adjust in this table:
+There are again different styles you can adjust in this table:

-1. **headerstyle** The style used for the captions of rows and columns
+1. **headerstyle** The style used for the captions of rows and columns.
-2. **first_style** The style used for the values inside the table
+2. **first_style** The style used for the values inside the table.
-3. **second_style** The second style used for the values inside the table
+3. **second_style** The alternate style used for the values inside the table.
-4. **missing_value_style** If ``include_all`` is True, this style will be used if a property doesnt exist in the section, so they distinguish from properties with empty values
+4. **missing_value_style** If ``include_all`` is True, this style will be used if a property doesnt exist in the section, so they distinguish from properties with empty values.

-You can, as already shown for the odml-table (`choosing styles`_), adjust backcolor, fontcolor and fontstyle for each of the styles.
+As already shown for the flattened table (`Choosing styles`_), you may also adjust backcolor, fontcolor and fontstyle for each of the styles.

 Practical examples